 As required by law, engineering plans, specifications and estimates of construction costs for the facilities and services to be purchased or constructed by the District with the proceeds of the Bonds have been approved, subject to certain conditions, by the TCEQ.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."
-The TCEQ approved the issuance of the Bonds by an order signed on August 23, 2021.
+The TCEQ approved the issuance of the Bonds by an order signed on June 30, 2022.
 In addition, the Attorney General of Texas must approve the legality of the Bonds prior to their delivery.

-The Attorney General of Texas does not pass upon or guarantee the security of the Bonds as an investment, nor has the foregoing authority passed upon the adequacy or accuracy of the information contained in this Official Statement.
+Neither the TCEQ nor the Attorney General of Texas passes upon or guarantees the security of the Bonds as an investment, nor have the foregoing authorities passed upon the adequacy or accuracy of the information contained in this Official Statement.